This website is currently under construction. Thank you for your patience.

 For access to the vacuum former located in the Robotic Lab, you will need to book a vacuum former induction.

 For access to the soldering station located in the Robotic Lab, you will need to book a soldering station induction.

-The Robotics Lab provides a range of training options to help you learn how to use equipment and integrate robots into your projects.
-If you have never used a technology before and are keen to learn, we suggest you work through each type of training in the order below.
+The Robotics Lab provides training to help you learn how to use equipment and integrate robotic fabrication into your projects.
+If you have never used robots before and want to learn, we suggest you work through each type of training in the order below.

 Follow the Instructions in the Access page to complete the required safety inductions